zzzprojects/docs/entityframework.net/pages/TBD/documentations/merge-records.md

 ---
 PermaID: 1000075
-Name: Merge Records
+Title: Entity Framework Merge Records - Learn How to Upsert Entities
+MetaDescription: Unlock the power of Entity Framework by learning how to merge/upsert your entities in the database.
+LastMod: 2023-02-19
 Tags: save merge bulk-merge
 ---

-# Merge Records
+# Entity Framework Merge Records: Discover How to Upsert Entities

 ## How to Bulk Merge?